Agent documentation index: llms.txt. Markdown versions of documentation pages are available by appending .md to the page URL.

 Sending Instructions

-The updateKey function encrypts a private key and sends it to the TEE:
+The updateKey function sends an encrypted private key to the TEE:

 }